chef/chef-web-docs/content/azure_cwa_cloud_shell.md

 ==============================

 Ensure you have an accessible Azure Cloud Shell instance.
-You may need to create a storage account to use Azure Cloud Shell if you haven’t used it before in this tenant.
+You may need to create a storage account to use Azure Cloud Shell if you haven't used it before in this tenant.
 For more information on accessing, setting up, and using Azure Cloud Shell, see the [Cloud Shell Documentation](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).